Samsung/TizenRT/docs/HowToUseSmartFSDumpVisualizer.md

 Decompress the release file and execute SDV.exe/SDV.

-## Example of Multi-heap Usage
+## Example of SDV Usage
 After starting the tool, an initial screen is shown like below.
 ![Initial](./media/Initial_screen.png)

-The contents of a smartfs dump file can be shown by opening it through "open" menu.
+The contents of a smartfs dump file* can be shown by opening it through "open" menu.

+>**Note** Now dump files can be obtained only though tools provided by board manufacturers.
+>  For example, 'NXP MCU Boot Utility' for NXP board,
+>               'Airoha IoT Flash Tool' for MediaTek board, and
+>               'STM32 CubeProgrammer' for STM board.

 The following is an example screen when a smartfs dump file is opened.